lucamezzalira/astro-server-islands-mfe/README.md

 ### The App Shell

-The app shell serves as the container for all micro-frontend islands.
+The app shell serves as the container and orchestrator for all micro-frontend islands.
 It:

 1. Provides the overall layout and navigation
 2. Loads island configurations from a central JSON file
-3. Fetches each server island from its respective microservice
+3. Dynamically fetches each server island from its respective microservice at runtime using a **transclusion mechanism** (server-side fetch and inject)
 4. Handles fallbacks when islands are unavailable
+5. Injects remote HTML fragments using the `RemoteIsland.astro` component, preserving hydration and interactivity

 ### Routing Strategy: App Shell and Islands Cooperation